warrengalyen/Gateway/README.md

 ## Known issues

+- Ftp:
   - Time in explorer is `1 Jan 1970`, but shouldn't be: that's because chrono can't parse date in a different locale.
 So if your server has a locale different from the one on your machine, it won't be able to parse the date.

 ---